Danodya/movie-client/README.md

 # Movie Client CLI
 A command-line interface (CLI) application for managing and interacting with a movie database.
-This application communicates with the movie-server using RESTful API endpoint to authenticate and fetch movie data.
+This application communicates with the movie-server using an API endpoint to authenticate and fetch movie data.

 ## **Project Structure**
 Main source code for the client app is located in the `client_app_cli` directory, with separate directories for